suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

-The following SUIT manifest requests a parser to authenticate the manifest with COSE_Sign1 ES256, and to write and to decrypt the encrypted payload into a component with the suit-directive-write directive.
+The following SUIT manifest requests a parser to authenticate the manifest with COSE_Sign1 ES256, to write and decrypt the encrypted payload into a component with the suit-directive-write directive.